 Suppose a group of people were in conditions of severe scarcity, meaning there is only enough of some resource for one person and everyone needs the resource to live: the only vial of the antidote, say, or the last canteen of water.
 Then there will be no benefits to coordination and there will be no convention about property rights.

 There will also not be conventions in conditions of great abundance, such as the poets imagined in the Golden Age (see 3.2.2, ¶7 and ¶14–17).
 If everything is plentiful, there is nothing to be gained from a convention establishing property rights.

 Here what either player does has no effect on the other.
 So there is no benefit to coordinating their behavior.
 Hume says this means that conventions require a moderate amount of scarcity.
 There has to be enough scarcity to make a convention worthwhile but not so much as to make it pointless.

-We spelled out a number of other scenarios.
-The point of the exercise was that conventions only arise in specific circumstances.
+My point here is that conventions only arise in specific circumstances.

 How do we decide which analysis of the situation people face in the state of nature is more accurate than the other?